reslaurentii/create_alpine/README.md

-# Alpine docker 32bits image created from scratch
+# Script to create Alpine docker images from scratch

 Root file system was taken from https://www.alpinelinux.org/downloads/